-When a trial gets registered before the start of its intervention, that trial will receive an orange clock icon, distinguishing itself as a pre-registered trial with an orange clock icon.
+When a trial is registered before the start of its intervention, it is marked as a pre-registered trial with an orange clock icon.

 The user who created the trial, and those who have been added as a collaborator via their email accounts, can edit the trial.
 To edit a trial, sign into the site, find the trial you would like to edit and click "Edit Trial."
 To see a list of all your trials, visit your My Trials page.
 Here, you will find a list of all your registered and unregistered trials.

 As of January 5, 2017, draft trials will be reviewed for criteria that must be met before a research project is published in the AEA RCT Registry.
 Researchers should review the below criteria, and thoroughly inspect their entry before submitting their trial registration.
 The criteria is not intended to review the quality of the research, nor the ethics of the research.
 After submission for review, a reviewer has 15 days to review the draft, but the turnaround time is usually faster, ie. 1 to 2 business days.